The-EPL-Type-Foundry/Hundar/README.md

 ## Supporters

-This project is currently supported by the following people: Isaac Elenbaas, Esther H., and Alyssa Renata.
-Their support is helping me build a more stable income, which would ensure I’m able to keep working on Hundar to completion.
-I’m immen­se­ly gra­te­ful for their support!
+This project is currently supported by the following people: Alyssa Renata, Esther H., Isaac Elenbaas, and Jayanth.
+Their support is helping me build a more stable income, enabling me to devote more time to Hundar (rather than to other work to make ends meet).
+Their support is also helping ensure I’m able to keep working on Hundar to completion, and I’m immensely grateful to them for it!

 ## License